Margin Compression Guide

 - Uses selling price minus product cost only

-Real margin (decision-grade)
+Real margin view

-- Includes shipping, payment, and channel-variable costs
+- Loads shipping, payment, and channel-variable costs

-- Supports realistic growth and spend decisions
+- Improves discount and ad spend decisions

 Formula breakdown in plain language